 As part of the cooperative business model, one of our core principles is “Concern for Community.”
 While our priority is always to provide safe, reliable and affordable energy, we view our role in the community as a catalyst for good.

-We are purposeful in partnering with local groups such as 4-H, local economic development corporations and other groups in support of their programs.
+We are purposeful in partnering with local groups such as Noble County 4-H, Noble County Economic Development Corporation and the Arc Noble County Foundations in support of their programs.